 6.1.
-During the day-to-day business, legal claims have been filed against the Group companies or various legal proceedings are pending against it (hereinafter in this section: "legal claims").
+During the day-to-day business, legal claims have been filed against Group companies or various legal proceedings are pending against it (hereinafter in this section: "legal claims").

-In the opinion of the managements of the Group companies, which is based, among other things, on legal opinions regarding the chances of the legal claims, the statements included adequate provisions in the amount of NIS 108 million, where provisions were required to cover the exposure as a result of such legal claims.
+In the opinion of the managements of the Group companies, which is based, among other things, on legal opinions regarding the chances of the legal claims, the statements included adequate provisions in the amount of NIS 104 million, where provisions were required to cover the exposure as a result of such legal claims.

-In the opinion of the managements of the Group companies, the amount of additional exposure (beyond said provisions), as of June 30, 2023, due to legal claims filed against the Group companies on various issues and whose probability of realization is unexpected, amounted to a total of NIS 1.8 billion.
-Additional exposure in the amount of approximately NIS 2.5 billion in respect of claims the chances of which is not yet possible to assess at this stage.
+In the opinion of the managements of the Group companies, the amount of additional exposure (beyond said provisions), as of September 30, 2023, due to legal claims filed against the Group companies on various issues and whose probability of realization is unexpected, amounted to a total of NIS 1.8 billion.
+Additional exposure in the amount of approximately NIS 2.6 billion in respect of claims the chances of which is not yet possible to assess at this stage.
 In addition, motions were filed against the Group companies to recognize the claims as class actions that did not specify an exact amount of the claim, for which the Group has additional exposure beyond the aforementioned.
-The amounts of additional exposure in this Note are nominal.
+The amounts of exposure in this Note are nominal.

 6.2.
-The following is a description of the contingent liabilities of the Bezeq Group that were in effect as of June 30, 2023, classified in accordance with groups with similar characteristics:
+The following is a description of the contingent liabilities and balance of provisions for claims of the Group that were in effect as of September 30, 2023, classified in accordance with groups with similar characteristics:

-Claims group Claims essence Provision balance Additional exposure amount Exposure amount in respect of claims whose chances cannot yet be assessed NIS milli ons Customer claims Mainly motions for approval of class actions (and claims by virtue thereof) that concern allegations of illegal collection of funds and damage to the provision of services provided by Bezeq Group companies.
-88 1,700 689 Claims by enterprises and companies Legal claims in which the liability of the Group companies is claimed in connection with their operations and / or investments.
-20 68 1,808(2)(1) Claims of employees and former employees of Bezeq Group companies Mainly individual claims filed by employees and former employees of the Bezeq Group concerning various payments. - - 2 Miscellaneous Other legal claims, including tort claims (except for claims in which there is no dispute about the existence of insurance coverage), real estate, infrastructure, suppliers, etc. - 27 4 Total legal claims against B 166 108 1,795
+Claims group Claims essence Provision balance Additional exposure amount Exposure amount in respect of claims whose chances cannot yet be assessed NIS milli ons Customer claims Mainly motions for approval of class actions (and claims by virtue thereof) that concern allegations of illegal collection of funds and damage to the provision of services provided by the Group companies.
+84 1,705 795 Claims by enterprises and companies Legal claims in which the liability of the Group companies is claimed in connection with their operations and / or investments.
+20 68 1,808(2)(1) Claims of employees and former employees of the Group companies Mainly individual claims filed by employees and former employees of the Group concerning various payments. , 1 - Miscellaneous Other legal claims, including tort claims (except for claims in which there is no dispute about the existence of insurance coverage), real estate, infrastructure, suppliers, etc. - 27 3 Total legal claims against B 104 1,801 2,606

-(1) The total includes two motions for approval of a class action in the total amount of NIS 1.8 billion filed in June 2017 against the Company, Bezeq, officers in the Bezeq Group and companies from the then controlling group of the Company and Bezeq regarding the purchase of Yes shares By Bezeq from Eurocom DBS Ltd. In accordance with a court decision, a consolidated motion is expected to replace these two motions.
+(1) The total includes two motions for approval of a class action in the total amount of NIS 1.8 billion filed in June 2017 against the Company, Bezeq, officers in the Bezeq Group and companies from the then controlling group of the Company regarding the purchase of Yes shares By Bezeq from Eurocom DBS Ltd. In accordance with a court decision, a consolidated motion is expected to replace these two motions.
 The proceedings are delayed in light of the criminal proceedings that are being conducted following the investigation of the Securities Authority (as described in Note 1.2) and at the request of the Attorney General at this stage, until July 20, 2024.